prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 ![Monitor OTel Collector memory](./images/otel-rss.png)

+The metric `container_memory_rss` measures the Resident Set Size (RSS), which is the amount of memory that a container has in RAM.
+Specifically, it shows the non-swapped physical memory used by the container, which is a critical indicator of how much memory the container is actively using from the available RAM.
+Memory resource limits measure RSS usage to determine whether a Kubernetes resource has exceeded its limit.

+This metric is useful for monitoring memory usage trends and potential memory pressure.

 ### Step 2: Trigger problem (2 minutes)

 Now let's generate traces and send them to the OpenTelemetry Collector.
 In your terminal, run the following commands: